mstniy/computed.dart/packages/computed/README.md

 This will disable some checks which don't make sense for such computations.

-### <a name='do-not-`.use`-a-`future`/`stream`-inside-the-computation-that-created-it'></a>Do not `.use` a `Future`/`Stream` inside the computation that created it
+### <a name='do-not-`.use`-`future`s-or-`stream`s-inside-the-computation-that-created-it'></a>Do not `.use` a `Future`s or `Stream` inside the computation that created it

-As this will lead to an infinite loop.
+As this might lead to an infinite loop between the computation running, creating a new data source, and running again when it produces a value.

+### <a name='do-not-create-computations-inside-computations'></a>Do not `.use` a computation inside the computation that created it

+As this might be inefficient if the outer computation re-creates the inner computation each time.
+Instead, consider creating the inner computation before the outer computation, and capturing it as part of its closure.
+If you require reactive values to construct the inner computation, consider constructing it in a dedicated middle computation with `assertIdempotent: false` and `.unwrap`ing the middle computation inside the outer one.

 ### <a name='`future`s-returned-from-computations-are-not-awaited'></a>`Future`s returned from computations are not awaited

 At least for memoization purposes.
-The re-run pass never awaits, even if a computation returns a `Future`.
-They will be passed as-is to downstream computations.
+The DAG pass never awaits, even if a computation returns a `Future`.
+The results are passed as-is to downstream computations.
 If you want to instead return the values produced by the asynchronous operations returned by a computation, see `.unwrap`.

 ### <a name='do-not-forget-to-`.use`-or-`.react`-your-data-sources'></a>Do not forget to `.use` or `.react` your data sources